salrashid123/oauth2/README.md

 For Impersonated Credentials, you will use a source [oauth2/google/Credential](https://godoc.org/golang.org/x/oauth2/google#Credentials) object which as IAM permissions to assume another ServiceAccount and then finally perform operations as that account.

+For AWS based Credentials, you will exchange an AWS Credential for a Google Credential.

 For TPM based Credentials, you will need to embed the ServiceAccount within a Trusted Platform Module.

 For KMS based Credentials, you can either embed the ServiceAccounts Private key within KMS or generate a Signing Key on KMS and then associate a service account with it.